CLSungPaul/OBSScreenRecording/README.md

 # OBSScreenRecording
-Here I take a note about how to use obs studio for automatic screen recording. /n It provides a method to auto-record and auto-stop.
+Here I take a note about how to use obs studio for automatic screen recording. \n It provides a method to auto-record and auto-stop.

 # OBS螢幕錄影